- Continuous Professional Development (CPD)

 Read the review here.

 As a designated DfE RSHE Hub for primary and secondary schools, South Farnham School has supported over 800 teachers from 600+ schools across the south of England this year to deliver this statutory, specialist area of the curriculum, dealing with complex and sensitive issues.
-From September, we will continue to deliver this phase specific training, updated to focus on Ofsted's review of sexual abuse, to consider a whole-school approach to addressing issues and creating a culture where sexual harassment is not tolerated.
+We have continued to deliver this phase specific training, updated to focus on Ofsted's review of sexual abuse, to consider a whole-school approach to addressing issues and creating a culture where sexual harassment is not tolerated.

 A presentation and discussion on the report by the Chartered College of Teaching can be viewed here.